The 4 Aspects Of Forming A Wise Crowd

 1. Diversity of opinion

-Whereas a diversity of opinion – having private information even if it’s an eccentric interpretation of known facts, results in groups being able to make better judgements by virtue of averaging all those judgements.
+Whereas a diversity of opinion – having private information even if it’s an eccentric interpretation of known facts – results in groups making better judgements by virtue of averaging all those judgements.
 Sure, there may be outliers that can provide better individual results, but they do not necessarily come close to that of the group’s collective knowledge.

-Instead, it is the diversity of opinion – the information known to both the smart and the not so, combined together make for a balanced solution.
-This is because thought/opinion contains both information and error: if you combine enough of them you will mostly get the right information with a lot of the major errors cancelled out.
+Instead, it is the diversity of opinion; the combined information known to both the smart and the not-so that makes for a balanced solution.
+This is because thoughts or opinions contain both info and error.
+If you combine enough of them, you will mostly get the correct information with many significant mistakes cancelled out.

 2. Independence of thought

-He also proposes the notion that information cascades when it is passed from person to person and passes beyond the moment the information is a workable solution to the current problem.
-Easley postulates that an information cascade occurs when people “abandon their own information in favour of inferences based on earlier people’s actions”.
-It’s a lot like, monkey see, monkey do.
-These information cascades can be both good and bad, depending on what is passed on.
-He notes the example of plank roads as a bad example and the development of the standardised screw as a good one.
+David Easley, a Cornell University professor mentioned by Surowiecki, postulates that an information cascade occurs when people “abandon their information in favour of inferences based on earlier people’s actions”.
+It’s a lot like monkey see, monkey do.
+These information cascades can be good or bad, depending on what is passed on.
+He notes the plank roads as a bad example and the development of the standardised screw as a good one.

 By using various private judgements to get an answer, it will collectively make for a more robust answer.
-This is because the knowledge that may not useful for one group or individual, when pooled together, may be useful for another is solving the overarching problem.
-Aggregation, not centralisation, is the way forward, Surowiecki says.
+This is because the knowledge that may not be useful for one group or individual, when pooled together, may be helpful for another when solving the overarching problem.
+Aggregation, not centralisation, is the way forward Surowiecki says.